2021 office E/M changes

 An "established" patient is one who has received professional services from the physician/qualified health care professional or another physician/qualified health care professional of the same specialty and subspecialty who belongs to the same group practice, within the past three years.

 CMS interprets the phrase “new patient” to mean a patient who has not received any professional services, i.e., E/M service or other face-to-face service (e.g., surgical procedure) from the physician or physician group practice (same physician specialty) within the previous 3 years.
 For example, if a professional component of a previous procedure is billed in a 3-year time period, e.g., a lab interpretation is billed and no E/M service or other face-to-face service with the patient is performed, then this patient remains a new patient for the initial visit.
 An interpretation of a diagnostic test, reading an x-ray or EKG etc., in the absence of an E/M service or other face-to-face service with the patient does not affect the designation of a new patient.

 Currently, under the CMS enrollment process, NPPs cannot designate a sub-specialty.
 An NPP can only designate their primary licensure, e.g., nurse practitioner, physician assistant, certified nurse midwife, etc.

 2. We are seeing denials for our physician’s new patient visits indicating the patient was seen by our group in the last three years.
 Why is this occurring?
 What can we do about it?

-In multispecialty groups, when a NPP sees the patient this may cause your new patient visit to deny for a physician.
+In multispecialty groups, when an NPP sees the patient, this may cause your new patient visit to deny for a physician.
 If you can provide documentation that shows the NPP and physician are trained in different specialties, request a redetermination of the claim with the documentation.